ChavoDeLa/homeassistant-xmrig/README.md

-# XMRIG integration for Home Assistant
+# XMRIG integration-EXTENDED for Home Assistant

 **THIS IS AN ALTERED VERSION OF THE ORIGINAL INTEGRATION THAT EXPOSES MORE VALUES TO HOMEASSISTANT!!!!!!**